Stamp Prep

 Feedforward (FF) → Measures disturbances directly and compensates before they affect the process variable.
 Unlike feedback, it acts proactively.

-Get full access to our complete PE CSE question bank, practice exams, and adaptive learning tools.
+Get access to 16800+ practice questions across all PE and FE disciplines, practice exams, and adaptive learning tools.